EU AI Act Compliance Checklist for CTOs and CIOs

 EU AI Act compliance is a technical and organisational challenge that sits squarely in the CTO's and CIO's domain.
 The checklist above provides a structured path from discovery through ongoing compliance, aligned with the regulation's phased enforcement timeline.

-The organisations that will navigate this transition most smoothly are those that start now, invest in systematic inventory and classification, and treat compliance not as a burden but as an opportunity to build AI systems that are transparent, robust, and worthy of trust.
+The organisations that will navigate this transition most smoothly are those that invest in systematic inventory and classification now, keep the already-binding obligations under control, and treat compliance not as a burden but as an opportunity to build AI systems that are transparent, robust, and worthy of trust.

 Make Your AI Auditable and Compliant